Imane-bougal/TagMe-Demo/README.md

 TagMe Demo
 ============
-Official TagMe API wrapper for Python.
+in this demo we will be usint Tagme-Python Official TagMe API wrapper for Python.

 Installation and setup
 ----------------------